mir-lab/AntiRacistPostcardProject/docs/index.md

 <!-- # Hello & welcome  -->
 &nbsp;

-## Welcome to our anti-racism intervention art project.
+# Welcome to the Anti-Racist Postcard Project!

-### This is an anti-racism intervention art project to encourage folks to be 💥 _anti-racist._ 💥
+## This is an anti-racism intervention art project to encourage folks to be 💥 _anti-racist._ 💥

 ### Our postcards playfully tackle issues of racism, implicit bias, anti-blackness, and white supremacy.
-Each of the postcards here tackle real issues and violence facing the world today — in sending them to our friends, family, and loved ones, we are encouraging them to also be actively anti-racist.
+Each of our postcards tackle real social issues and forms of violence facing the world today (they're just veiled as adorable cute messages).
+In sending them to our friends, family, and loved ones, we are encouraging them to learn more what's going on and how they can also their biases.

-### 🖤 We are your local anti-racist's and we stand with Black Lives Matter and all folks working toward a just society.
+### 🖤 We are your local anti-racists and we stand with Black Lives Matter and all folks working towards a just society.

 &nbsp;